What Corporate Culture Rewards – and what it Quietly Costs Us

 Can we recognise what we continue, even when it is no longer required?

-And, at times, allow a different response?!
+And sometimes, in small ways, allow a different response?!

 Not always.
 Not perfectly.
 But occasionally.